aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

 ## Assumptions of Early Algebra Proposal

   1. A disconnect exists between novices and experts with regards to the appreciation of mathematics.
-     - Mathematics novices see some of the arithmetic operations (such as multiplication and division of fractions and negative numbers) as not having practical use.
+     - Mathematics novices see some of the arithmetic operations (such as multiplication and division of negative numbers) as not having practical use.
      - Standard mathemtical notation was not designed with consideration for mathematics novices.

   2. The concept of function is the long sought after meeting point of meaning of algebraic expressions between mathematicians and mathematics novices.